Difference between surgical technologist and certified surgical technician

 Certified surgical technician:

 While the educational pathway for a Surgical Technologist and a Certified Surgical Technician might be similar, a CST has to meet additional requirements to earn certification.
 After completing their formal education, aspiring CSTs must pass the Certified Surgical Technologist exam administered by the NBSTSA.
-This exam evaluates their knowledge and skills in areas like preoperative care, intraoperative procedures, postoperative care, and sterile techniques.
-Only upon successfully passing this examination can they use the CST designation.

 3. Professional recognition and advancement